artikcloud/artikcloud-cloudconnector-sdk/template/README.md

 This is a template project.
 Based on it, you can write custom Cloud Connector code, configure parameters, and perform both unit and integration testing.

-Refer to the sibling directories sample-xxx for examples of the Cloud Connector.
+Refer to the sibling repository sample-xxx for examples of the Cloud Connector.
 These Cloud Connectors have been tested and work in production.
 For example, you can connect a device of type "moves" in the ARTIK Cloud [User Portal](https://www.artik.cloud).

 # Install